 Veterinary Dermatology at Bloom Plaza Animal Hospital

 Our vet dermatologist and veterinarians in San Jose are committed to treating skin conditions in cats and dogs.
-Our team has years of experience and training in veterinary dermatology and is able to differentiate between various conditions related to pet skin conditions, which results in accurate diagnoses and treatment methods.
+Our team has years of experience and training in veterinary dermatology and can differentiate between various conditions related to pet skin conditions, which results in accurate diagnoses and treatment methods.

 For skin infections, your cat may need to be given anesthesia or sedation so a sample of skin cells can be taken.

 A pet dermatologist or veterinarian will also often prescribe antifungal medications and/or antibiotics to be given orally or topically, depending on the infection and specific instructions of the medication.
 Specially medicated shampoo may also be recommended.

 If your cat's skin condition is the result of a nutritional imbalance, a veterinarian or vet dermatologist may recommend a specific type of food or diet.